CARBON DIOXIDE IN THE AQUARIUM.

 - Co2 Cylinder.
 In our store we offer a ‘swap n go’ option.
 Cylinders are 2.6kg and on most tanks would expect a couple months, dependent on use.

 - A regulator and solenoid.
 A regulator controls the amount of co2 and pressure exiting the bottle.
 Usually it will have a gauge that shows the internal pressure and a gauge that will show the working pressure.
-A magnetic solenoid is used toter the flow of gas on or off, generally by use of a timer.
+A magnetic solenoid is used adjust the flow of gas on or off, generally by use of a timer.

 - A form of diffuser/atomiser is required to diffuse the co2 into the water column.
 Thus, raising co2 levels your aquarium.
 Diffusers can come in two main forms, In-tank and In-line.
 In-tank is the most common way used to dissolve the co2.
 The diffuser is placed where it will receive flow.
 As a result, disperse the co2 through the aquarium.
 In-line diffusers are placed in the canister filter return hose.
 The co2 is diffused directly into the water returning from the filter, making it more efficient.